Marine Spatial Planning Consultant, Paris, France

 Led bilateral programs on coastal management capacity-building with China, Vietnam, Korea, Japan, Thailand, South Africa, and Caribbean nations.
 From 2000-2005, chaired the Marine Biome of IUCN’s World Commission on Protected Areas.
 Worked with nongovernmental organizations such as the World Wide Fund for Nature (WWF), Conservation International, The Nature Conservancy, and others, to establish a global system of marine protected areas and to improve the effectiveness of MPA management.

 Acting Director, Office of Ocean and Coastal Resource Management (OCRM), National Ocean Service, National Oceanic and Atmospheric Administration, Silver Spring, Maryland, USA (collateral duty while also Director, International Program Office)

-Directed the National Coastal Management Program, a partnership of 34 states and territories that manages activities in the coastal zone of the U.S. through $60 million in Federal grants to states.
+Directed the National Coastal Management Program, a partnership of 34 states and territories that manage activities in the coastal zone of the U.S. through $60 million in Federal grants to states.
 Evaluated the performance of state programs through a formal evaluation process.
-Oversaw management of the National Estuarine Research Reserve Program, a network of 26 estuarine reserves covering over one million acres established for research and education.
+Oversaw management of the National Estuarine Research Reserve Program, a network of 26 estuarine reserves covering over 4,000 sq. km. established for research and education.
 Completed major reorganization of office, including establishment of National Policy and Evaluation capability, while emphasizing performance measurement and results-based management

 Director, Office of Ocean Resources Conservation and Assessment (ORCA), National Ocean Service, National Oceanic and Atmospheric Administration, Silver Spring, Maryland, USA